 |

-as they do not fall into the trap of vainglory.
+long as they do not fall into the trap of vainglory. |

 Just remember one thing though.

-Someday you will have to stand before Christ, and, as he scrutinizes your
+Someday you will have to stand before Christ, and, as He scrutinizes your

-place to lay my head, and you were in Palm Springs, at a fancy resort, in
+was cold and hungry with no place to lay My head, and you were in Palm Springs,

-opulence and luxury, playing golf and eating gourmet food, for no other purpose
+at a fancy resort, in opulence and luxury, playing golf and eating gourmet

-than personal pleasure?
-How do you explain that?
+food, for no other purpose than personal pleasure?
+How do you explain

 Well, how will you explain